9th Armored Division (United States): Combat chronicle

 The 9th Armored Division landed in Normandy late in September 1944, and first went into line, 23 October 1944, on patrol duty in a quiet sector along the Luxembourg-German frontier.
-When the Germans launched their winter offensive on 16 December 1944, the 9th, with no real combat experience, suddenly found itself engaged in heavy fighting.
+When the Germans launched their winter offensive on 16 December 1944, the 9th AD, with no real combat experience, suddenly found itself engaged in heavy fighting.
 The Division saw its severest action at St. Vith, Echternach, and Bastogne, its units fighting in widely separated areas.

-Its stand at Bastogne held off the Germans long enough to enable the 101st Airborne Division to dig in for a defense of the city.
+Its stand at Bastogne held off the Germans for 36 hours, long enough to enable the 101st Airborne Division to dig in for a defense of the city.
 After a rest period in January 1945, the Division prepared to drive across the Roer River.
 The offensive was launched on 28 February 1945 and the 9th crossed the Roer to Rheinbach, sending patrols into Remagen.

 Illustration of the capture of the bridge.

 "Here, on the Ludendorf Bridge crossing the Rhine at Remagen, Combat Command B, 9th Armored Division -- headed by the 27th Armored Infantry Battalion -- with 'superb skill, daring and esprit de corps' successfully effected the first bridgehead across Germany's formidable river barrier and so contributed decisively to the defeat of the enemy.
 The 27th Battalion reached Remagen, found the bridge intact but mined for demolition.
 Although its destruction was imminent, without hesitation and in face of heavy fire the infantrymen rushed across the structure, and with energy and skill seized the surrounding high ground.
 The entire episode illustrates that high degree of initiative, leadership and gallantry toward which all armies strive but too rarely attain, and won for the Combat Command the Distinguished Unit Citation."

 On 7 March 1945, elements of the 9th Armored captured the Ludendorff Bridge when German demolition charges failed to bring the bridge down.
 Soldiers scrambled under the bridge, swinging from girder to girder, tossing demolition charges into the Rhine, fearing the chargers could explode at any time.
 Capturing the bridge may have shortened the war by weeks to months and saved tens of thousands of lives.

+It would be during this time that the Germans named the 9th Armored "Phantom Division" due to it being seemingly everywhere (three locations).

 The Division exploited the bridgehead, moving south and east across the Lahn River toward Limburg, where thousands of Allied prisoners were liberated from Stalag XIIA.
 The Division drove on to Frankfurt and then turned to assist in the closing of the Ruhr Pocket.
 In April it continued east, encircling Leipzig and securing a line along the Mulde River.
-The Division was shifting south to Czechoslovakia when the war in Europe ended on 9 May 1945.
+The Division was shifting south to Czechoslovakia and liberated the Zwodau concentration camp on May 7, 1945.
+The division was given the designation at "Liberators" in 1993.

 9th AID M3 Half-tracks advancing through Engers, Germany, 27 March 1945.